falent/googleHomeAssistantExpressNodeJS/README.md

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png?w=840&h=789)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png)

 ## DialogFlow
 Dialogflow (formerly Api.ai, Speaktoit) is a Google-owned developer of human–computer interaction technologies based on natural language conversations.
-We need it to translate human voice calls into JSON objects that can be consumed by  our backend code and backwards to tranlate the responses from our backend to Voice Phrases.
+We need it to translate human voice calls into JSON objects that can be consumed by  our backend code and backwards to tranlate the responses from our backend to Voice Phrases.You define how all this works within a Dialogflow agent.

 ## How it works?